Separation and divorce

 Keeping the account active

-If you decide to keep the account active, bear in mind that either of you can withdraw money whenever you want.
+If you decide to keep the account active, bear in mind that either of you can withdraw money whenever you want, unless the terms and conditions of your joint account provide otherwise.
 The financial institution will not monitor any withdrawals your ex makes, even if it was notified of your separation.

 Closing the account